Dutch Republic Lion: New States Lion

 After the completion of its forming in 1584 the Republic of the Seven United Provinces used as its arms: Or a crowned lion Gules armed and langued Azure, holding in his dexter paw a sword and in the sinister paw seven arrows tight together Azure.
 The colours of this version where derived from the most important of the seven provinces, the county of Holland (its arms are still in use since being adopted by the counts of Holland c.
 1198).

-The tinctures were inverted in 1665 to a gold lion on red to be more representative of all the provinces of the union.

-When the provinces of Brabant, Gelderland, Flanders, Holland, Zeeland, Friesland, Mechelen and Utrecht on 26 July 1581 signed the Act of Abjuration declaring their independence from Spain and Philip II, these arms became the arms of the new nation.

 The sovereignty of the federal union was emphasized by the title of the States General "their Noble Mightinesses, the Lords States-General of the United Provinces of the Netherlands" or, in Dutch, "Den Heeren Hoog-Mogenden, Den Heeren Staten-Generaal der Verenigde Provinciën der Nederlanden"). and by a crown on the lion in their arms.

 The number of arrows changed over time.
 At first there were 17, despite the fact that the Union of Utrecht counted 11 districts after the Fall of Antwerp in 1585.
 It was hoped by William the Silent that all the Seventeen Provinces of the Netherlands would eventually be united.
 However, this was not to be, and so it was eventually changed to 11, and with the Reduction of Groningen to 7.
 The number of arrows on the arms fixed at 7 in 1606, but the seal still remained with 17 arrows until 1795.